ShahriyariLab/Data-driven-mathematical-model-of-FOLFIRI-treatment-for-colon-cancer/README.md

 2. ROC curves : scripts and files for obtaining the ROC curves in Figure 6

-3. Results Data & Plots : Scripts for obtaining the figures in the Results section and Sensitivity Analysis.
+3. Results Data & Plots : Scripts for obtaining the rest of the figures in the Results section and Sensitivity Analysis.

 (See individual files for further details)